 This applied session is a complement to the lectures in econometrics.
-Students will be asked to review and comment research articles related to development issues and that use the techniques presented during the lectures.
+Students will review and comment research articles related to development issues and that use the techniques presented during the lectures.
 They will also be taught how to handle data and build an econometric analysis of a subject of their choice.
-At the end of the course, they will be asked to present their methods and results.
+At the end of the course, students will present their methods and results.